ssghait007/blog/content/blog/block-website-crawlers.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/block-crawlers.jpg
 ---

-# Block search engine crawler bots from indexing your website (In google search).
+# Block Google search bots from indexing your website.

 I recently come across a use case where I had to remove listing a website from google search.
 This was a rare use case so I looked for the ways we could achieve this.